christianalfoni/impact/docs/02_The_Primitives.md

 ### ReactiveHook

 You can think about reactive hooks as normal hooks, though they rather use reactive state primitives and runs outside the reconciliation loop of React.
-That means you get the awesome composition model of React hooks without the performance and mental overhead of Reacts reconciliation model.
+That means you get the awesome composition of React hooks without the performance and mental overhead of Reacts reconciliation.

 ### ReactiveHooksProvider